NicorDesigns/SpringJDBC/doc/JDBC8DirectJDBCDao.md

 ### 6  Create the Application with a Main Method that runs the insert and find methods

-    We define our MaiariDB Pool Data Source in the Spring beans.xml file https://mariadb.com/kb/en/pool-datasource-implementation/
+    We define our MariaDB Pool Data Source in the Spring beans.xml file https://mariadb.com/kb/en/pool-datasource-implementation/

     We now also define our DAO class in the Spring beans.xml file